 Here you’ll find a whole host of arty ideas to inspire and basically have fun with!
-Three months of home-schooling and a love of getting messy has resulted in a number of memorable experiences.
+18 months of pandemic-induced home-schooling, community art commissions, educational ideas, and influences from all four corners of the British Isles.

 I’m a pluviophile.
 I love the rain, the sound and the shapes and textures it creates.
 This is the roof of the car after an over-night downpour in Scotland.

 This is Karen.
 A textile piece I created with Creative Encounters to capture the thoughts, feelings and stories of people in my local area, during the UK national lockdown.
 More on the Community Power and Action project, here.

 Typography is hugely inspirational to me and recreating old signs in modern ways, usually in chalk, is one of my favourite art projects.

 I had a great time partnering up with The Friends of Springfield Park to create a socially-distanced playground game at Alder Hey Children’s Hospital.

 Sewing is a passion since studying HND Fashion & Textiles at St Helens College.
 If can hold a stitch, I’ll sew it!

 Chalk is definitely my favourite medium, second only to textiles.
 Fun in the sun in the back garden leads to all kinds of weird and wonderful murals.